sahilrajput03/sahilrajput03/learn-bash.md

 A few points:

-- Symlinks, unlike hard links, can cross filesystems (most of the time).
+- Symlinks, unlike hard links, can work cross filesystems (most of the time).
 - Symlinks can point to directories.
 - Hard links point to a file and enable you to refer to the same file with more than one name.
 - As long as there is at least one link, the data is still available.